 An important implication of this result is that cultural heterogeneity reduces the scope for welfare-enhancing manipulation of memory, in the following sense: a bad signal for one community's culture, which might have been worth suppressing from the perspective of that community, is no longer worth suppressing if it also represents a good signal for the other community's culture.
-In equilibrium, less manipulation enhances the credibility of "good news", which can benefit both communities.

-The analysis in this section shows how the insights developed in section 3 need to be modified to take account of the implications of cultural heterogeneity.
-On the one hand, the insights of section 3 continue to apply, as might be expected, in the presence of signals that are either good news about both cultures, or bad news about both cultures.
+The analysis in this section shows how the insights developed in section 4 need to be modified to take account of the implications of cultural heterogeneity.
+On the one hand, the insights of section 4 continue to apply, as might be expected, in the presence of signals that are the same for both cultures.
 On the other hand, there are circumstances ("mixed news") in which it cannot be optimal any longer to manipulate memory.